epam/ai-dial/docs/tutorials/localization.md

 ## How it Works

 AI DIAL Chat project has a special directory called [locales](https://github.com/epam/ai-dial-chat/tree/development/apps/chat/public/locales/).
 In this directory, you can create sub-folders with translations for different languages.
 In a sub-folder, place JSON files, each corresponding to a particular category of UI elements.

+**Important**: currently, we support only **en** folder, where you can override the text of elements of AI DIAL Chat UI.
+Multi-language support is on our roadmap in the near future.

 Currently we support the following category of elements:

 * chat - the central chat area on UI
 * promptbar - the panel with prompts